YOUR REDEMPTION DRAWS NEAR

 The wicked of the earth will face the wrath of God in His saints in that Day.

-They come from a far country, from the end of heaven, even the Lord, and the weapons of his indignation, to destroy the whole land.
+They come from a far country, from the end of heaven—The LORD and His weapons of indignation, to destroy the whole land.
 (Isaiah 13:5)

 Because unclean spirits are preventing the redeeming of the earth and its peoples, even after the blood of Jesus has paid the price of redemption, these arrogant destroyers of the earth shall be driven out by force; not the force of zealous religious crusaders but the force of God the Father in the Son acting through the Holy Spirit in the saints.
 The sons of God shall release the creation from bondage at the time of the coming of the Lord from Heaven—but not before His coming.